2025 Updates

 • Changing service needs: Edmontonians’ service needs have also evolved.
 They’re using transit differently, for example.
 And we are tackling emerging issues like extreme weather, encampments and social disorder.
 This is affecting both our costs and our revenues.

-While we planned for a lot of these pressures, they’re much bigger than what we forecast when we developed the budget in 2022.
-These challenges contributed to the City’s deficits in 2023 and 2024, and they continue to impact our finances.
-We need to make changes to our budget to bring it in line with what it actually costs to deliver services now.
+While the City planned for a lot of these pressures, they have been bigger than what was forecast when we developed the budget in 2022.
+The City has had to make changes to the 2023-2026 budget to bring it in line with what it actually costs to deliver services now.
+These changes have included increasing our revenues, which are primarily property taxes and user fees, and reducing spending through efficiencies and service reductions.

 What structural budget variances is the City experiencing and how are they being dealt with in 2026?